 Heels lengthen legs but if your heels aren’t comfortable for walking, bring an extra pair of shoes to slip into in between shots.

 Kids love to move around and that is no secret!
 With that in mind, choose an outfit that they will feel comfortable and confident wearing.
 For the girls, a flowy dress is always an easy go-to!
-For the boys, pants/jeans and a button up shirt and they are set!
-When possible, include your little ones in the process of picking their outfits so they get excited for the photoshoot!
+For the boys, pants/jeans and a button-up shirt, and they are set!
+When possible, include your little ones in the process of picking their outfits so they get excited about the photoshoot!

 - Schedule hair and makeup appointments